ROCm/rocprofiler-compute/docs/how-to/analyze/tui.rst

 that provides an interactive terminal experience for enhanced usability.
-You can use the TUI interface as an alternative to the standard CLI if you want to explore analysis results with improved visual It provides enhanced visual feedback and easy navigation without needing the extra setup of a full graphical interface. of a full graphical interface.
+You can use the TUI interface as an alternative to the standard CLI if you want to explore analysis results with improved visual It provides enhanced visual feedback and easy navigation without needing the extra setup of a full graphical interface.
 This analysis option is implemented as a terminal-based interface that offers real-time visual feedback, keyboard shortcuts for common actions, and improved readability with formatted output.